JoshPattman/domgo/README.md

+## Warning
+This is a delevopment pacakge that i personally use for little projects.
+I reccommend you don't use this as it's unstable and i only add features when I need them
 ## Usage
 ### Copy JS files
 Copy the JS files from the `/js/` directory of this repo to a directory of your web app